 To nominate a piece for consideration for the prize, you must complete the online form (see link below) AND send a copy of the article or chapter to the RSJ (firstname.lastname@example.org) by 15 March 2023.

-Please click HERE to read the full guidelines for the Book and Article prizes and click HERE for an interview with the Article Prize Committee Chair for helpful tips on submissions for the Postgraduate Student/Early Career Researcher prize.
+Please click HERE to read the full guidelines for the PGR/ECR Article prizes and click HERE for an interview with the Article Prize Committee Chair for helpful tips on submissions for the article prize.

-Completed nominations must be submitted by email no later than 1 March 2020 to firstname.lastname@example.org - your nomination form will then be considered by the prize awarding committee.
-Please note that the nominee and/or author/editor must arrange for four copies of the nominated work to be sent to the prize committee.
+Completed nominations must be submitted by email no later than 15 March 2023 to firstname.lastname@example.org - your nomination form will then be considered by the prize awarding committee.